w3f/polkadot-wiki/docs/learn/learn-comparisons-cosmos.md

 This isolation of tasks provides several benefits.
 First, it represents a reduction in transport complexity for both block production and finalization.
 BABE has linear complexity, making it easy to scale to thousands of block producers with low networking overhead.
-GRANDPA has quadratic complexity, but is reduced by a factor of the latency, or how many blocks it finalizes in one batch.
+GRANDPA has quadratic complexity, but has an advantage in terms of the latency.
+It is capable of finalizing multiple blocks in one batch.

-Second, having the capacity to extend the chain with unfinalized blocks allows other validators to perform extensive availability and validity checks to ensure that no invalid state transitions make their way into the final chain.
+Second, having the capacity to extend the chain with unfinalized blocks allows for liveness of the network and the validators to perform extensive availability and validity checks to ensure that no invalid state transitions make their way into the final chain.

 Cosmos chains use Tendermint consensus, a round-robin protocol that provides instant finality.
 Block production and finalization are on the same path of the algorithm, meaning it produces and finalizes one block at a time.
-Because it is a PBFT-based algorithm (like GRANDPA), it has quadratic transport complexity, but can only finalize one block at a time.
+Because it is a PBFT-based algorithm (like GRANDPA), it has quadratic complexity, designed to finalize one block at a time.

 ## Staking Mechanics